athowes/multi-agyw/README.md

   - [x] Model 1: Age-category interaction
   - [x] Model 2: Age-category interaction, space-category intercation (IID)
   - [x] Model 3: Age-category interaction, space-category interaction (BYM2)
-  - [ ] Model 4: ...
 - [x] Model comparison (DIC or WAIC) among the above models
-  - [ ] Either decide to use DIC, or fix problem with local WAIC very large for `x_eff` values of zero
-    - There are also problems with DIC (see output of `process_information-criteria`) -- need to be sorted out whatever is used
-    - Use same model for all countries or select to best model in each country?
   - [x] Make model comparison an `artefact` of model fitting, then combine them together in another report
 - [x] Create modified datasets for the 13 priority countries
   - [x] Create new branch `sexbehav-vars-adam` in `naomi.utils`, modify `create_sexbehav_dhs` or `extract_sexbehav_dhs` to include changes to coding, and create PR to merge into `sexbehav-vars` (avoiding making alterations to each of the `aaa_data_survey_behav` reports)